-I am currently writing a dissertation under the supervision of Carl Craver, and will be graduating in May 2023 from Washington University in St. Louis, with a PhD in Philosophy-Neuroscience-Psychology (PNP).
+I am currently an Assistant Professor at the Univerisity of Tennessee in Knoxville.
+I recently completed a dissertation under the supervision of Carl Craver at Washington University in St. Louis, earning a PhD in Philosophy-Neuroscience-Psychology (PNP).
 My research revolves around trauma: What is trauma?
 Who determines what counts as a "traumatic experience" and what doesn't?
 Can entire groups be traumatized?

 Judith Carlisle